 Depending on where you stand, there are a lot of mixed feelings when it comes to casual gaming.
 Most people start as casual gamers, and some, whether due to circumstance, choice or belief, stop just there while some go super serious about gaming.
 Casual games are often played during free time and can easily be picked up from where you left off.

-Casual games can be played on mobile phones, dedicated gaming machines, and even on the PC.
+Casual games can be played on mobile phones and dedicated gaming PC.
 A good example of these games is those that don’t require an in-depth tutorial and can be played in small measures of time.
 There are casual games that have to save features, but a majority of them do not.

 Some of the most famous casual games include word creation games, solitaire, jigsaw, trivia games, puzzle games, and even some strategy games.
 Nowadays, there are casual games that are web-based, and sometimes those turn competitive, especially when there is an online leaderboard where players of the same game can see who has the highest score worldwide.
 This is not to say that casual gaming is not challenging.